Leading International Projects

 Himanshu Jain

-Himanshu Jain is an experienced practitioner and trainer with a career spanning over two decades in sectors like EdTech, FinTech, and AgriTech.
-Leading Thought Agile Ltd in the United Kingdom, he focuses on product development and agile transformation within emerging and applied technologies.
-His skill in creating and delivering training modules combines practical industry insights with effective teaching methods, helping professionals and teams navigate the challenges of today’s business world.
+Himanshu Jain is an expert practitioner and trainer, with two decades of experience in the EdTech, FinTech and AgriTech sectors among others.
+He creates and delivers training modules which combine practical industry insights with effective teaching methods, helping professionals navigate the challenges of today’s business world.

 Course structure